logo for exercise for weight loss

 My calorie burn keeps going even after I’ve stopped exercising.

-This exercise myth does have some merit to it.
-You will continue to burn calories after your workout, but this burn only lasts for a few minutes.
 After approximately 20 or 30 minutes, your body returns to the normal basal metabolic rate (BMR), the rate at which you burn calories while at total rest.

 One type of exercise, interval training, has shown that you can keep this boost to your metabolism and calorie burn up to 5 times longer than the easier low to moderate aerobic exercises.

 With exercising however, especially strength training exercises, you will eventually increase your BMR, therefore, by exercising you really are increasing your metabolism that will continue to burn more calories even after you exercise.
-This is due to the increased muscle mass, which in turns increases your BMR.

 Now that you know the exercise myths, be sure to find out all the benefits to exercise.

-Related Articles
+Additional Articles

 Weight Loss Myths